-Another important reason to deconvolute BACgene relationships is to place BAC clones (and all the genes that they contain) on the genetic linkage map^c, if such map is available.
+Identification of the BAC clones containing a specific set of genes is called deconvolution.
+More precisely, the goal of BAC-gene deconvolution is to precisely assign each gene (unigeneb) to one or more BAC clones in the BAC library for that organism.
+Another important reason to deconvolute BAC-gene relationships is to place BAC clones (and all of the genes that they contain) on the genetic linkage map,c if such a map is available.
 This placement is possible when a gene within a BAC has been placed on the genetic linkage map.

-The assignment of genes to BAC clones can be accomplished experimentally by performing hybridization between a characteristic short sequence in the gene called probe, and the entire BAC library.
+The assignment of genes to BAC clones can be accomplished experimentally by performing hybridization between a characteristic short sequence in the gene, called a probe, and the entire BAC library.
 The gene is then assigned to the set of BAC clones that are positive for that probe.
-In this paper we assume that each probe has the property that it will hybridize only to the BAC clones containing the original gene from which it was obtained.
+In this paper, we assume that each probe has the property that it will hybridize only to the BAC clones containing the original gene from which it was obtained.
 In other words, we assume that each probe is a unique signature for each gene (unigene).
-The uniqueness of each probe can be established with certainty only if we have the complete knowledge of the full sequence of the genome of interest, but the problem of designing such probes is well-studied (see, e.g. 16, 17).
-Because our
+The uniqueness of each probe can be established with certainty only if we have complete knowledge of the full sequence of the genome of interest, but the problem of designing such probes is well studied.
+Because our assumption establishes a one-to-one correspondence between probes and unigenes, in the context of this paper the terms "probes" and "unigenes" are equivalent and can be used interchangeably.